Housing Court Navigator, Eviction Diversion Initiative (Brooklyn)

 Position Location: Brooklyn, NY.

-Compensation: The compensation range for this position is $52,000 - $56,300 and is commensurate with experience.
-The Center for Justice Innovation offers an excellent benefits package including comprehensive healthcare with a national network, free basic dental coverage, vision insurance, short-term and long-term disability, life insurance, and flexible spending accounts including commuter FSA.
+Benefits: The Center for Justice Innovation offers an excellent benefits package including comprehensive healthcare with a national network, free basic dental coverage, vision insurance, short-term and long-term disability, life insurance, and flexible spending accounts including commuter FSA.
 We prioritize mental health care for our staff and offer services like Talkspace and Ginger through our healthcare plans.
 We offer a 403(b) retirement plan with a two-to-one employer contribution up to 5%.

 The Center for Justice Innovation is an equal opportunity employer committed to fostering an inclusive and diverse workplace.
 We do not discriminate based on race, color, religion, gender identity, gender expression, pregnancy, national origin, age, military service eligibility, veteran status, sexual orientation, marital status, disability, or any other category protected by law.
 We strongly encourage and welcome applications from women, people of color, members of the LGBTQ+ community, and individuals with prior contact with the criminal justice system.
 Our goal is to create a supportive and respectful environment where everyone, regardless of background or identity, feels valued and included.